To read about the Yachad Staff, click here

 Ethan Schwartz – Digital Campaigner & Press Officer (Based in Israel)

 Prior to joining Yachad, Ethan served as National Director of the Zionist youth movement Habonim Dror UK.
 He has previously worked as English Web Editor at Alondon magazine and as a freelance financial journalist.
 He holds a BA in Religion, Philosophy and Ethics from King’s College London.
 While at King’s, he was co-founder and President of the KCL Israel Palestine Forum.
 Ethan spent his gap year in Israel with Habonim Dror, and his Zimbabwean father and American mother met while campaigning for a two-state solution in the 1980s.
 He grew up in Hackney.
 Outside of work, Ethan is the Jewish Labour Movement’s International Officer and sits on their National Executive Committee.
+Since August 2017, Ethan has been Yachad’s first staff-member based in Israel.

 Lisa Bain – Office Manager & Administrator